 As a natural extension of their background and interest in art, Anne and Tam pioneered the professional exhibition and marketing of contemporary art in Australia.
 From the beginning, their gallery developed a reputation for representing prominent Australian artists including Arthur Boyd, John Brack, Sidney Nolan, Justin O’Brien, John Olsen, John Perceval, Albert Tucker, Brett Whiteley and Fred Williams.
 Stuart joined the gallery in 1966 and after the death of Tam in 1968, Stuart and Anne ran the gallery till her death in 1999.

-Now under the sole directorship of Stuart Purves and with 11 staff, Australian Galleries continues to represent significant contemporary Australian artists including Inge King, Colin Lanceley, William Robinson, Garry Shead, Jeffrey Smart, Tim Storrier and John Wolseley along with the Estates of George Baldessin and Lenton Parr as well as a role in the Estates of Arthur Boyd, John Coburn, Lloyd Rees and Brett Whiteley.
+Now under the sole directorship of Stuart Purves and with 11 staff, Australian Galleries continues to represent significant contemporary Australian artists including John Kelly, William Robinson, Garry Shead, Tim Storrier and John Wolseley along with the Estates of Inge King, Jeffrey Smart, George Baldessin and Lenton Parr as well as a role in the Estates of Arthur Boyd, John Coburn, Lloyd Rees and Brett Whiteley.

 A passionate advocate of artists, Stuart Purves’ role as National Director is to ensure the gallery remains vital and viable so the artists he represents survive and prosper.
 With this responsibility, and through typical enterprise, he has continued to expand the business both in Victoria and into NSW.
 His 1989 move into Sydney was driven by a natural extension of his client base and continues to offer strong opportunities and closer contact with artists living in NSW.

 In 2009 Stuart added a further gallery space to the original Melbourne Gallery, it is called Australian Galleries ‘Stock Rooms’.
 This magnificent, vast, converted warehouse enables the gallery to exhibit works by each represented artist at all times.